 Coin Dance is a heavy-data bitcoin research tool you may want to check out.
-The platform tracks all sorts of metrics, including harsh rates, network nodes, fees, block sizes and mining breakdowns.
+The platform tracks all sorts of metrics, including hash rates, network nodes, fees, block sizes and mining breakdowns.
 You can also sort data by country to see how crypto adoption is going globally.

 With Coin Dance, you can also see other top-level stats covering blockchain, price history, search volume, market capitalizations, demographics and more.
-The platform is community-driven, meaning users can vote the validity of the information provided by the community.
+The platform is community-driven, meaning users can vote on the validity of the information provided by the community.

 Investing in cryptocurrencies without checking the development of a particular coin is probably a bad idea — you could be investing in a dead project.
 Since cryptocurrencies are software protocols, they can eventually die if not developed, maintained and improved.